asiahub-10/my-ecommerce-project--admin-side_laravel/readme.md

 ## About my-project
 This is a dynamic ecommerce website for admin panel which is created with laravel.
-Basically this is back-end of the ecommerce site and also linked up with the front-end.
+Basically this is back-end of the ecommerce site and also linked up with a front-end.

 In addition, the front-end of this site is created with vue.js whose link is also given bellow.